kromonos/userful_files/README.md

 ## Features

 `/Documents` contains some useful documents to use for different purposes
-`/mastodon blocks` contains blocklists for mastodon to keep your timeline clean
+`/Mastodon blocks` contains blocklists for mastodon to keep your timeline clean
-`/Scripts` contains scripts to use, blacklist whole ASN
+`/Scripts` contains scripts to use, in example the script to block whole ASN via iptables
 `.editorconfig` Example [editorconfig](https://editorconfig.org/) file
 `.gitignore` Example gitignore file
 `.htaccess` Example htaccess file
-`20_toxic_artists.cf` Spamassassin ruleset to reject declare emails from toxic "artists" as spam
+`20_toxic_artists.cf` Spamassassin ruleset to add points to toxic "artists" and declare them as spam
-`header_check.pcre` Postfix header check to directly reject spam declared emails from `20_toxic_artists.cf`
+`header_check.pcre` Postfix header check to directly reject as spam declared emails from `20_toxic_artists.cf`
-`adguard_filter.txt` Filterset for AdGuard to remove the comment fields from news sites
+`adguard_filter.txt` Filterset for AdGuard to remove the comment fields from news sites.
+We want newsand not unqualified comments
-`archive.ip.txt` IP addresses used by archive.org, if you want to block them
+`archive.ip.txt` IP addresses used by archive.org and archive.is, if you want to block them
-`lemmy-slur_filter.hjson` Lemmy slur filter regex to keep your [Lemmy](https://join-lemmy.org) instance clean
+`lemmy-slur_filter.hjson` Lemmy slur filter regex to keep your [Lemmy](https://join-lemmy.org) instance clean.
+Used on [fapsi.be](https://fapsi.be)

 ## Requirements

-+ Mastodon Account and/or
++ Mastodon account and/or
 + Postfix installation with header checks and/or
 + Spamassassin